 In fact, I’m exhausted right now.

-Special needs parenting is 24 hours a day, 7 days a week.
+Special needs parenting is 25 hours a day, eight days a week and 366 days a year for the rest of our natural lives.
 It’s all hours of the day and night.
 Personally, I don’t even remember the last night of uninterrupted sleep we had in our house.

 Don’t even get me started on school.

 If you have a special needs child, you will likely have to fight, not only for your child’s rights but for the services and therapies they require to learn.
-Some families are lucky and have a really good school system but sadly that’s not the case for a great many others.
+Some families are lucky and have an excellent school system but sadly that’s not the case for a large number of others.

-Even if you have services in place, bullying is a huge issue that’s very hard to address and is all to prevalent in the lives of our special needs children.
+Even if you have services in place, bullying is a huge issue that’s very hard to address and is all too prevalent in the lives of our special needs children.

 Things that most families take for granted, like their kids making friends, being able to express themselves or for that matter even talking, are things that many special needs parents struggle without.